This post may contain affiliate links. Read my disclosure policy.

 Double It: This recipe is based on using 8 oz. of pasta which is the typical size box of gluten free pasta, or half a box of regular pasta.
 It makes about 6-8 servings.
 So if you want to bring it to a party, just double all of the ingredients.

-Add Some Protein: Try mixing in some cooked chicken or shrimp to make it a little heartier if you want to enjoy it as a meal.
+Add Some Protein: Try mixing in some cooked chicken or shrimp to make it a little heartier if you want to enjoy your Mexican pasta salad as a meal.

-Make it Your Own: Add some avocado, swap the red bell peppers for another color, mix in cheddar or cotija cheese, add some olives or jalapenos.
+Make it Your Own: Add some avocado, swap the red bell peppers for another color, mix in cheddar or cotija cheese, add some black olives or sliced green onions, or give it a little extra kick with jalapenos or hot sauce.
 The possibilities are endless.

 What to Serve with Mexican Pasta Salad